BarbzCodez/BarbzCodez/README.md

 ### Why is Markdown better than word or PDF?

-Markdown better because:
+Markdown better than word or PDF because:

 - Is easier to learn and use.
-- Easy to read even when it is not exported to a properly exported.
+- Easy to read even when it is just plain text, so without the theme.
 - Widely used in the industry.
-- You can personalize it as much as you want
+- You can personalize it as much or as little as you want and have a clean product.

 ### Why is my resume not showing up?